TheAlgorithms/JavaScript/Get_Started.md

 It may appear a very challenging and overwhelming task at first, but it is, in fact, a fun and rewarding experience.

-# Community Collaboration Projects
+# Community Led Collaboration Projects
-After the fantastic success that [Mappypals](https://github.com/zero-to-mastery/mappypals) is seeing and the high demand for similar projects, we would like to trial some community lead projects.
 Providing the opportunity for you to flex your developer muscles, whilst working within a team of developers.
 Gaining valuable skills, employers are always seeking, such as:
 - **Communication and collaboration** - Being able to work in a team and communicating effectively is a very important skill
 - **Github and source control** - In these projects you will have the opportunity to understand why branching is important along with other key github skills.